 Landmarks Downtown St. Louis Walking Tours: History, Culture, Architecture and Exercise: What could be better on a Saturday morning?

 Explore the fascinating history, culture and architectural legacy of Downtown St. Louis from the city's founding through its current development.
-We have two regularly-scheduled tours on Saturdays at 10 a.m. from April 1 to October 31.
+We have two regularly-scheduled tours on Saturdays at 10 a.m. from April through October.

 Tours end between noon and 12:30 p.m. and cover about two miles at a leisurely pace.
 Tours are open to individuals or groups of up to nine people.
 Tickets are $10 and are available on our website (children under 12 are free).